QuentinRa/blog.quentinra.dev/operating-systems/webservers/apache/index.md

 <br>

-#### Example: ask for basic authentication
+#### Example: prompt for basic authentication

-The server will ask for a username, and a password.
+The server shows a popup asking for a username, and a password.

 ```apacheconf
 AuthUserFile /path/to/some/.htpasswd